bobbybabra/collection/README.md

 // returns [1,2,3]
 ```

-But if you pass it an array of keys, you'll receive a array of JSON object
+... but if you pass it an array of keys, you'll receive an array of JSON object
 composed only of those keys

 ```javascript